awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 To view the contents of the *Priority* and *Section *fields, run the following `aptitude` command:

 **Note**
-You may need to first install Aptitude on Ubuntu Server 16 systems\.
+You might need to first install Aptitude on Ubuntu Server 16 systems\.

 ```
 aptitude search -F '%p %P %s %t %V#' '~U'